Skip over main navigation

 What is Thrift+?

-How can you help The EOS Network?
+How can you help EOS Network?

-The EOS Network is now a registered charity on Thrift+, meaning you can help raise donations for us simply by donating your unwanted clothes to Thrift+.
+EOS Network is a registered charity on Thrift+, meaning you can help raise donations for us simply by donating your unwanted clothes to Thrift+.
 You can do this either through their website or using their Thrift+ app!

 How can I donate using Thrift+?